lcoulet/securePassword.Js/README.md

 * Allow custom charset
 * Make sure that there's no duplicates characters with selected charsets when using a custom charset
 * Remove dependency to hardcoded element IDs
-* Improve Javascript : Better structure, lower repetition, use objects
+* Improve Javascript : Better structure, lower repetition, use parametereized objects instead of global variables
 * Implement dictionary lookup as bloom filter?
 * Add support for other rating policies